Treat and Reduce Obesity Act of 2015

 In 2010, the Congressional Budget Office released a report that showed obesity rates among Americans had more than doubled from 13 to 28 percent from 1987 to 2007.
 Since then, obesity rates have grown measurably worse with nearly 70 percent of Americans affected by excess weight or obesity, and 42 percent of Americans projected to become affected by obesity by 2030.
 In addition, healthcare costs related to obesity reach nearly $200 billion each year.
 With a majority of Americans affected by excess weight or obesity and at risk for chronic diseases such as high blood pressure, heart disease, type 2 diabetes, obesity has become a healthcare and financial epidemic requiring access to a full range of safe and effective treatment options.

-On June 19, 2013, U.S. Senators, Tom Carper (D-DE) and Lisa Murkowski (R-AK), and U.S. Representatives, Bill Cassidy (R-LA) and Ron Kind (D-WI), introduced legislation to ensure that Medicare beneficiaries have access to an array of approved obesity prevention and treatment tools.
+On May 18, 2015, U.S. Representatives, Erik Paulsen (R-MN) and Ron Kind (D-WI), reintroduced legislation to ensure that Medicare beneficiaries have access to an array of approved obesity prevention and treatment tools.